top of page

 "Furthermore, making the mast stiffer generally makes it slower (you are adding thickness and chord) so I didn't want to do that."

 So, since it wasn't their goal to go super stiff and it's already slower than my other masts it's not surprising to me that the newest masts on the market feel stiffer.
-However, when I used stiffer, newer foils, the Evolution struggled with vibration.
-The last foil I used on this mast was, in my opinion, miserable to use when matched with the Evolution.
+However, when I used stiffer, newer foils, the Evolution struggled badly.
+The last foil I used on this mast (a foil in ultra high modulus carbon construction) was, in my opinion, miserable to use when matched with the Evolution.
 The mast shook terribly when I was simply mowing the lawn and it was stalling out in basic gybes around 12-13mph.

-I think that Cedrus would do well to ditch the rubber leading/trailing edges and make the mast stiffer.
-The first change is just upgrading from intermediate to at least high modulus, if not ultra high modulus carbon.
-That seems to be relatively normal on new masts so I think it was a miss to go backwards on that front.
-Second, in my opinion, the rubber is too problematic and I honestly couldn't figure out any performance benefit.
+Second, in my opinion, the rubber is too problematic without any noticeable performance benefit.
 One user told me that their trailing edges got deformed in transportation from a bag sitting on them.
 Another said a harness hanging on the foil and touching the mast in the sun deformed it.
-This resulted in shaking and vibration until the rubber reshaped itself back into a normal position.
+This resulted in shaking and vibration until the rubber was reshaped back into a normal position.
 My mast concerns were initially refuted because I was told the rubber made it impossible to vibrate because it was too soft.
 Later on I would be told the rubber on my mast was actually too stiff, which made the mast vibrate.
 Kyle informed me that all of the rubber can have variable hardness levels.
 So, not every leading and trailing edge is the same.
 They get soft in the sun and hard in cold water.
-This just seems like it's asking for trouble and in my opinion the rubber safety benefits are heavily outweighed by decreased performance and confusing customer service issues.
+This, IMO, is a terrible compromise.
+I don't want the stiffness and shape of my mast changing because of the weather!

 Ventilation or "Flow Separation":

-Cedrus now acknowledges these issues, both on their site and in the forums now.
+Cedrus now acknowledges these issues, both on their site and in the forums.
 This information wasn't available when I purchased the mast:

 "Due to the shorter chord length, it will be more prone to flow separation, which can happen in very tight radius turns and/or when tips are breached.
-Simply put, it's less forgiving, but offers industry-leading glide/pump performance."
-When I bought the mast it was simply stated that there hadn't been reports of ventilation yet.
+Simply put, it's less forgiving" When I bought the mast it was simply stated that there hadn't been reports of ventilation yet.
 Now, the ventilation reports are acknowledged and I've come across multiple people who have this issue with their mast.
 Along with the previous gen 1 history of ventilation that Cedrus seems to have makes it a deal breaker for me.

 Is it universal?:

 Yes, the Evolution masts are universal for connection.
 For some people this is going to be extremely important.
 I wanted to do a ton of foil testing this year and wanted to control the mast and isolate the foil performance.
-However, foil companies explained to me the importance of designing, developing and testing foils on their own masts.
-This makes sense to me.
+However, multiple foil companies explained to me the importance of designing, developing and testing foils on their own masts.
+This makes sense.
 I tested the following on the Evolution mast:

 So, 64% of the foils I tried were best on brand matched masts.
 It took me a long time to reach this conclusion.
 Months of testing and thousands of miles on foil.
 Even now, doing the math on speed and heart rate has been eye opening.
 Most specifically, I've now noted that it seems the newest released foils performed the worst on the Evolution mast while older foils from previous years seemed fine.
 I think this speaks to how fast the industry is changing and the incredible difficulty of making a universal mast that can actually keep up with every single brands progression.
 To be honest, I'm not even sure it's a reasonable goal.